GHG Inventory Glossary

 Nitrous Oxide (N2O)

 A powerful greenhouse gas with a global warming potential of 298 times that of carbon dioxide (CO2).
 Major sources of nitrous oxide include soil cultivation practices, especially the use of commercial and organic fertilizers, manure management, fossil fuel combustion, nitric acid production, and biomass burning.
-The GWP is from the IPCC's Fourth Assessment Report (AR4).
+(UNFCC)

 O